 Polytypic.
 Two subspecies occur in the Agreement Area.
 The nominate subspecies breeds widely in Western Eurasia and winters south to the Mediterranean, Egypt, Iraq, and occasionally in Africa south of the Sahara.
 Northern and eastern populations are migratory, while those in the south and west are more sedentary, movements generally being associated with hard weather conditions in winter.
 European breeders winter mainly within Europe and in North Africa; West Asian breeders probably winter mainly in Southwest Asia.
 Birds wintering in Turkmenistan and Seistan (Iran/Afghanistan border) may belong to the Southwest Asian wintering population or be a part of a South Asian population.
-B. s. capensis breeds from central Botswana and Natal south to southern South Africa, and appears to be mainly sedentary, although some seasonal movements have been recorded within South Africa.
-Two main migratory populations of the nominate form are recognised.
+B. s. capensis breeds from central Botswana and Natal south to southern South Africa, Two main migratory populations of the nominate form are recognised.

 - Europe (breeding): C (WPE2).

+- Trends: Decreasing (WPE2).

 - Southwest Asia (wintering): A or B (WPE2).

+- Trends: Unknown.